galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >
 {: .hands_on}

+>
+> ### {% icon comment %} gene file
+> The gene bed we produced only contains the start, the end, the name, and the strand of each transcript.
+It does not contains exon information.
+> To be able to have the exon information, you could use a gtf file which can be downloaded from the gencode website (ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/gencode.v31.annotation.gtf.gz) but this file would get the information for the whole genome.
+It would slow the analysis.
+{: .comment}

 ## Quality Control

 The first step is to check the quality of the reads and the presence of the Nextera adapters.
 When we perform ATAC-Seq, two transposases could cut the DNA about 40 bp apart.
+This would happen when two adjacent homodimers would cut DNA due to steric constrains [Adey et al. 2010](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-12-r119).
 This can be smaller than the sequencing length so we expect to have Nextera adapters at the end of those reads.
 We can do this with `FastQC`.
 The FastQC web page **Adapter Content** section shows the presence of Nextera Transposase Sequence in the reads.
 We will remove the adapters with Cutadapt.

 > ### {% icon hands_on %} Hands-on: Task description
 >